Regency of Algiers: Mohammed ben-Osman's rule

 Baba Mohammed ben-Osman became dey in 1766 and ruled over a prosperous Algiers for 25 years until he died in 1791.
 He built fortifications, fountains and a municipal water supply; he also strengthened the navy, kept the janissaries in check and developed trade.
-The Algerian historian Nasreddin Saidouni reports that the Dey placed in the state treasury 200,000 Algerian gold sequins (or sultani) that he had saved from his salary during the Spanish attacks on Algiers.
+The Algerian historian Nacereddine Saïdouni reports that the Dey placed in the state treasury 200,000 Algerian gold sequins (or sultani) that he had saved from his salary during the Spanish attacks on Algiers.
 His governor of Constantine, Salah Bey, re-asserted Regency authority as far south as Touggourt.
 During his rule, Algiers maintained its military superiority over its eastern and western neighbors.

 The Dey increased the annual tribute paid by several European states such as Britain, Sweden, the Italian states and Denmark, which sent a naval campaign against Algiers under Frederik Kaas in 1770; the campaign failed, and Denmark was forced to pay heavy war compensations and send gifts to Algiers.

 In 1775 the Irish-born admiral of the Spanish Empire, Alejandro O'Reilly, led an expedition to subdue corsair activity in the Mediterranean.
 The assault's disastrous failure dealt a humiliating blow to the Spanish military.
 This was followed by a first bombardment by Spanish admiral Antonio Barceló's fleet in 1783 and a second, much tougher one in 1784, also ending in defeat.
 Led by Mohammed Kebir Bey in 1791, Algiers launched a final assault on Oran, which was retaken after negotiations between Dey Hasan III Pasha and the Spanish Count of Floridablanca.
 The assault marked the end of almost 300 years of a state of war between Algeria and Spain.